AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ## Issues

-Merchant performed PEN test through an independent Security agency and a vulnerability is flagged.
+Merchant performed PEN test through an independent security agency and a vulnerability is flagged.

 ## Solutions